fimmtiu/robot-arena/README.md

 * `#00ff00`: Green, goal for Team A
 * `#01ff00`: Green, goal for Team B

 If you want to edit the map, be sure that it remains symmetrical!
 Otherwise you'll get inconsistent results.
+Also, it's useful to stagger the robot spawn points so that none of them are directly in line with each other or their goal.
+This cuts down on friendly fire incidents where they shoot each other on the first turn.

 ## Output